meuges/Contribute.cs-CZ/Contribute/markdown-reference.md

 ## <a name="html"></a>HTML

-Ačkoli Markdown podporuje vložený kód HTML, pro publikování přes OPS se HTML nedoporučuje, přičemž až na omezený seznam hodnot způsobí chyby a upozornění při sestavování. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->
+Ačkoli Markdown podporuje vložený kód HTML, pro publikování na webu Docs se HTML nedoporučuje a až na omezený seznam hodnot způsobí chyby a upozornění při sestavování. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->

 ## <a name="images"></a>Obrázky